isabella232/dotnet-smsnotifications/readme.md

     }
 ```

-And the sms are send thru a SMSsender service that is added in Startup.cs that is covered a bit later.
+Then the SMS is sent through an SMSsender service that is added in Startup.cs - I will cover that a bit later.
-As you can see i use the Sinch Nuget package to help me out https://www.nuget.org/packages/Sinch.ServerSdk/ while not necessary it sure makes it easier when it comes to signing request.
+As you can see,  I use the Sinch Nuget package to help me out https://www.nuget.org/packages/Sinch.ServerSdk/ while not necessary, it sure makes it easier when it comes to signing requests.

 *SMSSender.cs*
 ```